StrikeForceZero/wfc_polygon/README.md

 segments (triangles), each with its own compatibility rules as a side of the hexagon.
 It is important to note that generating all valid permutations of a hexagon and its segments is the user's responsibility, as this is not included in the collapse process itself.
 (Adjacent hex segments of the same hex are not checked for compatibility.)

+## Examples

+Right now the examples folder contains a single (albeit messy) example that showcases complex hexagon rules and simple hexagon rules.
+The eventual goal is to break it up and reuse it for triangle and square examples.

 ## License